 Users can complete the evaluation on paper or digitally.
 Digital users benefit from the feature of automatic scoring calculation.
-Note that users of an electronic device must have the ability to save the document so it can be emailed to the project coordinator for aggregate scoring.
+Note that digital users must save the document to a device prior to use, otherwise all answers will be erased when the user saves it directly from the website.